 The SOF-Space-Cyber Triad is intended to converge the capabilities and operations of these forces and capabilities.
 From gray zone operations short of armed conflict to large-scale contingency operations, each of the forces may conduct intelligence, surveillance, and reconnaissance (ISR), direct action, and enable foreign partners.
 SOF may provide close access for cyber, while cyber forces may provide capabilities for SOF to access non-permissive or denied areas.
 Space forces could enable SOF and cyber forces with access for intelligence, delivery of cyber or information effects, or special communications capabilities.

 War in the future will remain a human endeavor, and humans at all levels are under the increasing stress of persistent surveillance, increased lethality, rampant misinformation and disinformation, and absorbing an exponential increase in data from countless sources to feed faster decision cycles.
 This underscores the need to enhance the cognitive abilities of U.S. forces.
-Achieving a cognitive advantage will require DOD to develop new processes, techniques, and tools.
+Achieving a cognitive advantage will require DOW to develop new processes, techniques, and tools.

 To sustain overmatch against adversaries, SOF must continuously and rigorously assess threats and innovate to close capability gaps in doctrine, organization, equipping, and training ahead of need.
 USSOCOM’s rapid acquisition processes enable SOF to become “our competitors’ most unpredictable adversary” v through a rapid convergence innovation lifecycle.